 Chicago real estate is some of the most expensive in Illinois, although Chicago house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chicago is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Chicago is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Chicago who work in office and administrative support (12.82%), sales jobs (10.26%) and management occupations (9.06%).
+Unlike some cities, Chicago isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chicago are a mix of both white- and blue-collar jobs.
+Overall, Chicago is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Chicago who work in office and administrative support (12.82%), sales jobs (10.26%), and management occupations (9.06%).

 Also of interest is that Chicago has more people living here who work in computers and math than 95% of the places in the US.

 In Chicago, however, the average commute to work is quite long.
 On average, people spend 34.32 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Chicago is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Chicago really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Chicago citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Chicago ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Chicago a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.